Derek Sherinian: Black Country Communion

-In 2009, Sherinian became a founding member of supergroup Black Country Communion with Glenn Hughes, Jason Bonham, and Joe Bonamassa. releasing their debut Black Country in 2010.
-In 2011, he performed on a second Black Country Communion record titled 2, followed with a nine-week tour of the United States and Europe.
+In 2009, Sherinian became a founding member of supergroup Black Country Communion with Glenn Hughes, Jason Bonham, and Joe Bonamassa, releasing their debut Black Country in 2010.
+In 2011, he performed on a second Black Country Communion record titled 2, followed by a nine-week tour of the United States and Europe.
 Sherinian recorded with Black Country Communion on their third studio release Afterglow.
-The band split up in September 2012 due to Bonamassa's solo touring schedule leaving little time for performing with Black Country Communion.
+The band split up in September 2012 due to Bonamassa's solo touring schedule.
 Sherinian went on to join Bonamassa's solo band in July 2013 until December 2014.
-BCC reunited in 2017 to record their fourth album.
+BCC reunited in 2017 to record their fourth album BCCIV.
+They released their 5th album BCCV in June 2024.

 Whitesnake

 Sherinian was hired by David Coverdale to replace the original keyboards on the previously released Whitesnake albums Slip of the Tongue and Restless Heart.
-Sherinian's performances resulted on the Red, White, and Blues Trilogy compilation records, containing the albums The Rock Album (2020), Love Songs (2020), and The Blues Album (2021).
+Sherinian's performances resulted on the Red, White, and Blues Trilogy compilation records, containing the albums The Rock Album (2020), Love Songs (2020), The Blues Album (2021), Greatest Hits (2022) and The Purple Album: Special Gold Edition (2023 re-issue).
 Whitesnake singer David Coverdale explained, "One of the things that's very noticeable; it's all '80s keyboards, which I can't stand.
 They totally date it.
 Thank god, I found Derek Sherinian, who — and I know he won't mind me saying this — Derek's like the illegitimate son of Jon Lord.
 He just played his ass off for us, and you can hear it."

-April 2004, Sherinian was invited by ex-Whitesnake guitarist John Sykes to play three shows in Japan with Marco Mendoza bass, Tommy Aldridge on drums.
+In April 2004, Sherinian was invited by ex-Whitesnake guitarist John Sykes to play three shows in Japan with Marco Mendoza bass, Tommy Aldridge on drums.
 The live album John Sykes (2004) "Bad Boy Live" was from this tour.
 Sykes later guested on the song "God of War" with Zakk Wylde on Sherinian's (2004) "Mythology" record.

 Sons of Apollo

-In August 2017, he and Mike Portnoy joined forces to form, a progressive metal supergroup named Sons of Apollo and also featuring Billy Sheehan, vocalist Jeff Scott Soto and guitarist Ron "Bumblefoot" Thal.
+In August 2017, he and Mike Portnoy joined forces to form a progressive metal supergroup named Sons of Apollo and also featuring Billy Sheehan, vocalist Jeff Scott Soto and guitarist Ron "Bumblefoot" Thal.
 Sons of Apollo released their debut album Psychotic Symphony on October 21, 2017, followed by a world tour of 83 shows in 23 countries.
 Sons of Apollo released their second album, "MMXX", in January 2020 co-produced once again by Sherinian and Mike Portnoy.

+Whom Gods Destroy

+In December 2023, Sherinian and guitarist Ron "Bumblefoot" Thal unveiled a new progressive metal project named Whom Gods Destroy.
+They announced Dino Jelusick on vocal duties, along with Yas Nomura on bass, and Bruno Valverde as their drummer.
+Their debut album "Insanium" was released March 2024.

 Guest live appearances

 Kiss

 On the recommendation of Eric Singer, Sherinian was hired to play off-stage keyboards on Kiss' Revenge Tour.
-Sherinian is on the Alive III live album and also guested with Kiss on the song "Do You Remember Rock & Roll Radio?" on the Ramones tribute album We're a Happy Family.
+Sherinian is on the Alive III live album and also guested with Kiss on the song "Do You Remember Rock & Roll Radio?" on the Ramones tribute album We're a Happy Family, and Alive IV.